 The number one killer in the USA is the heart disease.
-However, it is largely preventable disease and small changes in our lifestyles can make big differences to our heart health.
+However, it is largely preventable disease and small changes in our lifestyles can make big differences in our heart health.
 We will not focus here on quitting smoking or adding at least 30 min of physical activity a day because you should already know that.
 It is also a myth that men die more often of heart disease.
 It kills women and men alike.
 Women have a tendency to develop symptoms of heart disease after menopause.
 Nevertheless, they are more likely to die from a heart attack than men are.

 The most common heart problem is coronary artery disease (or coronary heart disease).
 The coronary arteries encircle the heart, delivering the oxygen and nutrients and carrying away wastes.
 Like other arteries in the body, the coronary arteries can become unhealthy.
 The usual culprit is atherosclerosis: a condition in which arterial walls starts depositing fatty material.